ebi-jdispatcher/webservice-clients/perl/lwp/README.txt

 Tests
 -----

-A make file of simple test commands is supplied to check that the clints work as expected.
+A make file of simple test commands is supplied to check that the clients work as expected.
 This can be run using:

   make -f test.makefile

+---
+$Id$